robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 a separator, and finally the values to iterate.
 These values can contain variables_, including `list variables`_.

-The keywords used in the for loop are on the following rows and they must be indented one cell to the right.
-When using the `plain text format`_, the indented cells must be `escaped with a backslash`__.
-The for loop ends when the indentation returns back to normal or the test or keyword where the loop is used ends.
+The keywords used in the for loop are on the following rows and the loop ends with `END` (case-sensitive) on its own row.
+Keywords inside the loop do not need to be indented, but it is highly recommended to make the syntax easier to read.

 .. sourcecode:: robotframework

    *** Test Cases ***
    Example
        FOR    ${animal}    IN    cat    dog
-       \    Log    ${animal}
+           Log    ${animal}
-       \    Log    2nd keyword
+           Log    2nd keyword
+       END
        Log    Outside loop

    Second Example
        FOR    ${var}    IN    one    two    ${3}    four    ${five}
        ...    kuusi    7    eight    nine    ${last}
-       \    Log    ${var}
+           Log    ${var}
+       END

 The for loop in :name:`Example` above is executed twice, so that first the loop variable `${animal}` has the value `cat` and then